sermonarchives/blog/content/sermons/who-me-not-free-1975.md

 thumbnail: "/images/sermons/0041/Reformation-John8-10-26-1975.png"
 sermon_number: "0041"
 ---
 _This is a Reformation Sunday sermon from October of 1975.
-The gospel text is John 8:31-36.
-It references_
+The gospel text is John 8:31-36._

 <!--more-->

+_The sermon references tornadoes that occurred in Xenia, Ohio in 1974.
+I located a video online that references the storm._

+{{< youtube UArq6EGEn6s >}}

 **Who Me, Not Free? - Reformation Sunday (10/26/1975)**